 What makes ADHD?

 ADHD is a common disorder affecting concentration, self-control and other abilities.
-Is it?S triggered by brain variations, which sometimes happens in families.
+It is triggered by brain variations, which sometimes happens in families.
 What are they?
-You might be curious about ADHD symptoms, and how to support your boy.
+You might be curious about ADHD symptoms, and how to support your kid.

 Symptoms in Children